On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{lem} Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions.
 Let $T$ be a finite tree that encodes the structure of $\Delta$ as in Proposition~\ref{prop:keyidea1}.
 Then for each region $R$ of $\field{S}^2-\Delta$ there is a vertex $v$ of $T$ such that $R$ is also a region of $\field{S}^2-\Delta_v$. \end{lem}

 \begin{proof} The lemma can be proved by induction on the number of vertices of tree $T$ by using Lemma~\ref{tt}. \end{proof}

-In the rest of this subsection, we are going to prove Theorem~\ref{SC-carpet}.
-The non-trivial relatively hyperbolic structure of right-angled Coxeter groups which are not virtually the fundamental group of a 3-manifold with empty or toroidal boundary is shown by the following proposition.
+In the rest of this subsection, we prove Theorem~\ref{SC-carpet}.
+The following proposition shows the existence of a non-trivial relatively hyperbolic structure of right-angled Coxeter groups which are not virtually the fundamental group of a 3-manifold with empty or toroidal boundary.